Keaton Bruggeling: Ottawa Redblacks

 Bruggeling was selected by the Ottawa Redblacks of the Canadian Football League (CFL) in the third round, with the 22nd overall pick, of the 2022 CFL draft.
 He signed with the team on May 9, 2022.
 He was moved between the practice roster and active roster several times during the 2022 season.
 Overall, Bruggeling dressed in eight games in 2022, recording five receptions for 44 yards.
 Like the previous year, he was moved between the practice roster and active roster several times during the 2023 season.
 Overall, he dressed for 10 games in 2023, catching one pass for 16 yards and a touchdown.

 In 2024, Bruggeling played in 13 regular season games where he had two receptions for 23 yards.
 He became a free agent upon the expiry of his contract on February 11, 2025.

 Hamilton Tiger-Cats

 On February 14, 2025, Bruggeling signed with the Hamilton Tiger-Cats.
+He played in nine regular season games where he had seven receptions for 63 yards.
+He was released early in 2026 training camp on May 13, 2026.

 Bobsled career

 Bruggeling is a bobsledder during the CFL offseason.
+He competed for Canada in the four-man bobsleigh event at the 2026 Winter Olympics.